rochellew/CSCI-1250-F21-Code-Examples/Using Classes & Objects/README.md

 Scanner kb = new Scanner(System.in);
 ```

-## Some New Classes & How to Use Their Objects
+## Some New Classes and How to Use Their Objects
 This week, we'll learn how to use two more classes, specifically those classes listed below.
 * The `Random` class
 * The `JOptionPane` class